RLazd/RLazd/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ramona
 ======================================================================================================================================

-Java Developer
+Software Developer
 --------------

-CODELEX, 2022.
-Java, Spring Boot, API REST, JUnit.
+Transitioned from the healthcare sector to the realm of technology, undertook a Java-focused bootcamp and currently working as an Integration Developer in Helmes Latvia.
+In my free time cultivating front-end skills.

 Thorough.
 Hard working.
 Team player.

+CODELEX, 2022.
 Medical Doctor, 2022.
 Riga Stradins University.

-* 🌍  I'm based in Riga, Latvia
+* 🌍  Based in Riga, Latvia

 <!--
 ### Skills